HPM573/Lab_HPC/README.md

 4. press esc then `:wq`
 5. `cd ..`
 6. `sbatch SimPy_Run.sh` to run it on multiple nodes
-7. `sbatch Serial_Run.sh` to run it on one node
+7. `sbatch oneNode_Run.sh` to run it on one node
-8. "file.csv" will be the output for SimPy_Run.sh and "serial.csv" is the output for Serial_Run.sh
+8. "file.csv" will be the output for SimPy_Run.sh and "node.csv" is the output for Serial_Run.sh
 9. There will be some kind of slurm.out file after you run sbatch. `cat <output file name>` to see the time it took to run the script

 # python 3